 The selling stockholders and any broker-dealers that act in connection with the sale of securities may be deemed to be "underwriters" within the meaning of Section 2(11) of the Securities Act in connection with such sales, and any discounts or commissions received by such broker-dealers and any profit on the resale of the securities sold by them while acting as principals may be deemed to be underwriting discounts or commissions under the Securities Act.
-In the event that any selling stockholder is deemed to be an "underwriter" within the meaning of Section 2(11) of the Securities Act, the selling stockholder will be subject to the prospectus delivery requirements of the Securities Act.
+In the event that a selling stockholder is deemed to be an "underwriter" within the meaning of Section 2(11) of the Securities Act, the selling stockholder will be subject to the prospectus delivery requirements of the Securities Act.
 The selling stockholders may indemnify any broker-dealer that participates in transactions involving the sale of the shares against certain liabilities, including liabilities arising under the Securities Act.
-To our knowledge and based upon information we received from the selling stockholders, each selling stockholder that is affiliated with a broker-dealer acquired the shares of common stock being registered hereunder in the ordinary course of business, and, at the time such selling stockholder acquired the shares being registered hereunder, such selling stockholder did not have any agreement or understanding, directly or indirectly, with any person to distribute such shares.
-To our knowledge, none of the selling stockholders received any shares as underwriting compensation.
+To our knowledge and based upon information we received from the selling stockholders, neither selling stockholder is affiliated with a broker-dealer and, at the time such selling stockholder acquired the shares in the private placement being registered hereunder, such selling stockholder did not have any agreement or understanding, directly or indirectly, with any person to distribute such shares.
+To our knowledge, neither of the selling stockholders received any shares as underwriting compensation.